Ghini/ghini.desktop/doc/peptalk.rst

 .................

 Installing Ghini on Windows is an easy and linear process, it will not take longer than 10 minutes.
-Ghini was born on Linux and installing it on ubuntu, fedora or debian is also rather simple.
-It has been recently successfully tested on MacOSX 10.9.
+Ghini was born on Linux and installing it on ubuntu, fedora or debian is consequently even easier.
+MacOSX being based on unix, it is possible to successfully run the Linux installation procedure on any recent Apple computer, after a few preparation steps.

 easily updated
 ..............